Set auto attendant languages for Audio Conferencing in Skype for Business Online

 Set the conferencing auto attendant languages

 Select the audio conferencing phone number from the list, and in the Action pane, click Set languages.
+It is only possible to change the languages of Dedicated audio conferencing numbers.

 On the Set languages page, click the Primary language list to view the complete list of available languages.
 If you need to, click each of the Secondary languages lists to select secondary language.